 How to Update Linux Kernel in Ubuntu

-This article teaches you how to update the Linux kernel in Ubuntu using three different methods.
+This article will show you how to update the Linux kernel in Ubuntu using three different methods.

+How to Update Linux Kernel in Ubuntu